EdDataScienceEES/tutorial-jackegriffin/README.md

-# Package Literacy in R: Essential and Advanced Tools
+# Beyond the Basics: Exploring Advanced and Specialized R Packages

-## Learn the essentials of R packages for data manipulation, starting with core tools and progressing to advanced ones.
+## Broaden your horizon of R packages for data manipulation.

 ## By Jack Griffin (s2204427@ed.ac.uk)